into your inbox

 At Roland-Garros in 2023, France’s Leolie Jeanjean has spoken about the “abuse and violence” players can face on social media.
 This feature – originally published in 2022 – explores how it became an occupational hazard, particularly for female tennis stars

 The Olympic Games is a sporting event that has global appeal.
 Even those who don’t consider themselves sports fans will find themselves following along on television or via social media.
 Piquing people’s interest to create new fans is the aim of every single sporting governing body across the world.

 Garnering casual interest does, however, have a somewhat darker side.
-Last year, World Athletics wanted to gain a greater understanding of the level of online abuse directed at their competitors, and conducted a study during the Tokyo Games, assessing the messages sent to a sample of 161 Twitter handles of current and former athletes, starting one week prior to the Olympic opening ceremony and concluding the day after the Olympic closing ceremony.
+In 2021, World Athletics wanted to gain a greater understanding of the level of online abuse directed at their competitors, and conducted a study during the Tokyo Games, assessing the messages sent to a sample of 161 Twitter handles of current and former athletes, starting one week prior to the Olympic opening ceremony and concluding the day after the Olympic closing ceremony.

 In that timeframe – less than one month – 240,707 tweets including 23,521 images, gifs and videos were captured for analysis as researchers looked for indicators of abuse, such as slurs, offensive images and emojis.